 49ers rally past Cardinals 36-26 on 4 TD passes by Garoppolo

-49ers rally past Cardinals 36-26 on 4 TD passes by GaroppoloSan Francisco 49ers tight end Ross Dwelley (82) celebrates after scoring against the Arizona Cardinals during the second half of an NFL football game in Santa Clara, Calif., Sunday, Nov.
+49ers rally past Cardinals 36-26 on 4 TD passes by GaroppoloSan Francisco 49ers running back Jeff Wilson Jr. (30) celebrates after scoring against the Arizona Cardinals during the second half of an NFL football game in Santa Clara, Calif., Sunday, Nov.
 17, 2019.
 (AP Photo/John Hefti)

+SANTA CLARA, Calif.
+(AP) -- Jimmy Garoppolo felt the rush coming, lofted up a pass to Jeff Wilson Jr. and then let the crowd tell him everything else.

+After a sometimes trying day that featured a big early deficit, two interceptions deep in Arizona territory and some big plays from Kyler Murray, Garoppolo delivered when it mattered most for the San Francisco 49ers.

 David Johnson fumbled on the next play for the Cardinals (3-7-1), who squandered a 16-0 lead and lost their fourth straight game.
 San Francisco added a fumble recovery for a touchdown by D.J.
 Reed on the final play after a botched lateral by Arizona.